kuielab/mdx-net/README_SUBMISSION.md

 ## How to reproduce the submission

 ***Note***: The inference time is very close to the time limit, so submission will randomly fail.
-You might have to submit it several times ().
+You might have to submit it several times.

 - obtain ```.onnx``` files and ```.pt``` file as described in the [following section](#how-to-reproduce-the-training)
 - follow this instruction to deploy parameters